mac-theobio/QMEE/README.md

 Directories with editble course content:
 * <repo>/ contains the index document for the website
 * admin contains administrative materials
-* topics contains an overview page for each topic (roughly a week (or optional week) of the course
+* topics contains an overview page for each topic (roughly a week of the course
 * lectures contains lecture material
 * tips contains additional material from us
-* code for live coding that we want to share with people (currently has only bayes.bug?, probably ready from elsewhere)
+* code for live coding that we want to share with people

 All of these directories follow the same rules to farm out material to corresponding subdirectories of docs/ which is where the github.io pages are served.